 Interpersonal Objectification

-Studies have shown that within social encounters women are gazed at more than men (Briton & Hall, 1995), often times feel ‘looked at’ within interpersonal interactions (Argyle & Williams, 1969; Miles-McLean et al., 2015), and will more than likely internalize the objectifying gaze on physical self (Puvia & Vaes, 2013; Young, 1979).
-Moreover, perhaps the most adverse effect of objectifying treatment is that it effectively socializes girls and women to treat themselves as objects to be looked at and evaluated (self-objectification; Bartky, 1990; Berger, Cohen, & Zelditch Jr, 1972; B. L. Fredrickson et al., 1998).
-Gervais et al. (2020) recently review the research on interpersonal objectification and organized our currentl theoretical understanding of this process in the Social Interaction Model of Objectification (SIMO).
+Studies have shown that within social encounters women are gazed at more than men (Briton & Hall, 1995), and often times feel ‘looked at’ within interpersonal interactions (Argyle & Williams, 1969; Miles-McLean et al., 2015), and will more than likely internalize the objectifying gaze on physical self (Puvia & Vaes, 2013; Young, 1979).
+Moreover, perhaps the most adverse effect is that it effectively socializes girls and women to treat themselves as objects to be looked at and evaluated (Bartky, 1990; Berger, Cohen, & Zelditch Jr, 1972; B. L. Fredrickson et al., 1998).
+Gervais et al. (2020) recently reviewed the research on interpersonal objectification and organized our current theoretical understanding of this process in the Social Interaction Model of Objectification (SIMO).
 What is clear from Gervais et al. (2020) is that we know little about women-on-women interpersonal objectification.
 Could there also be negative consequences of this type of interpersonal objectification?
-Perhaps women could be amplifying each others’ state self-objectification as they get ready to go out for the night, before the theoretical encounters with men oragnized in the SIMO occur.
-In this way, women’s rituals of getting ready together might places even low TSO women in a higher SSO group.
+Perhaps women could be amplifying each others’ state self-objectification as they get ready to go out for the night, before the theoretical encounters with men organized in the SIMO occur.
+In this way, women’s rituals of getting ready together might place even women with low TSO in a higher SSO group.

 Interpersonal objectification can also occur within the context of romantic relationships.
 Among heterosexual male and female college students, self- objectification has been found to be positively associated with the extent to which they objectify their romantic partners (Zurbriggen, Ramsey, & Jaworski, 2011).
 Researchers have also studied interpersonal objectification and self-objectification in romantic relationships (Strelan & Pagoudis, 2018).
-Evidence is mixed, and women can sometimes have positive outcomes from appearance valuation within the context of an established romantic relationship and they experience less SSO after appearance comments within romantic relationships (Meltzer, 2020), less is known about first dates.
+Evidence is mixed, and women can sometimes have positive outcomes from appearance valuation within the context of an established romantic relationship in that they experience less SSO after appearance comments within romantic relationships (Meltzer, 2020), less is known about first dates.
 But this literature is also only about heterosexual relationships.
 A recent study has investigated the effect of self-objectification on the reduction of relationship building skills in general (including same-sex friendships) [CITE PWQ paper I reviewed, Yoder editor].
 Both romantic relationships and relationships in general have been studied in the context of objectification, but neither of these literatures have investigated specifically same-gender relationships.

 There is evidence that the experience of state self-objectification in mixed-gender contexts (stranger and romantic) has negative consequences for women, but what about in the context of interactions with other women?
 Is the self-objectification experienced in mixed-gender interactions associated with the same negative process as that experienced in same-gender interactions?
-On the one hand, the ample research demonstrating that the male gaze has a particularly detrimental effect would suggest no (Gay & Castano, 2010; Gervais et al., 2011; Saguy et al., 2010, Calogero (2004); Yilmaz & Bozo, 2019), but on the other hand, women do objectify other women (Harsey & Zurbriggen, 2020; Loughnan et al., 2015a; Puvia & Vaes, 2013).
+On the one hand, there is ample research demonstrating that the male gaze has a particularly detrimental effect would suggest no (Gay & Castano, 2010; Gervais et al., 2011; Saguy et al., 2010, Calogero (2004); Yilmaz & Bozo, 2019), but on the other hand, women do objectify other women (Harsey & Zurbriggen, 2020; Loughnan et al., 2015a; Puvia & Vaes, 2013).
 When they do it, does it lead to self-objectification in the same way men’s objectification of women does (Garcia et al., 2016)?
 If so, does the self-objectification experienced in these same-gender interactions have the same negative consequences for authenticity in that interaction?

 Interpersonal Objectification and Authenticity